Understanding Binge Drinking

 Short Term Effects

 Short-term side effects from binge drinking can range from person to person.
-We are still learning, but from the data that’s been gathered so far, there are a few common short-term side effects.
+We are learning, but from the data collected, there are a few common short-term side effects.

 Most Commonly Reported Side Effects

-Alcohol Poisoning– An overdose occurs when ethanol, the active chemical in alcohol, is no longer able to be safely broken down by the body.
+Alcohol Poisoning happens when the body can’t safely break down ethanol, the active chemical in alcohol.
 According to the CDC, there are approximately 6 alcohol poisoning deaths in the U.S. every day.

 Poor Coordination, Executive Functioning, and Judgment– Problem-solving, and decision-making skills become impaired.